 Using dense bread will help to solve this.
 There should be enough dense bread cubes to fully soak up all the custard.

 The french toast should be crisp on top and soft on the bottom.
 This is what makes it so incredibly delicious.
 But if you’re finding that your french toast casserole is soggy, then try these tips.

 - Be sure to use the right kind of bread.
 Not every bread will work for this recipe.
 Regular sliced bread will probably turn out soggy because it won’t be able to hold the egg mixture as well.
-You want to choose a more dense bread like french bread, sourdough, challah, brioche, or pullman loaf.
+You want to choose a more dense bread like french bread, sourdough, challah, brioche, or Pullman loaf.

-- Soak the bread in a bowl instead of casserole dish.
-If all else fails, add the ingredients to a bowl and let soak overnight.
+- Soak the bread in a bowl instead of a casserole dish.
+If all else fails, add the ingredients to a large bowl and let them soak overnight.
 Then just before baking, pour the soaked bread into the casserole dish leaving the extra egg mixture in the bowl.
 Top with the sprinkle with cinnamon butter topping and bake.